amaanalikhan3000/openCV/opencv(basics)/README.md

-# Performed basic operations using OpenCV
+# basic operations - OpenCV
 like uploading image ,resizing the image , changing it to grayscale